JeffersonLab/CJ-database/README.md

 ## Structure function grids
 Within CJ framework, we calculated various structure functions (F2, F3, FL, etc) at given x, Q^2 grids.
 Results are provided under folder [SFN_grids](./SFN_grids) in the [LHAPDF](https://lhapdf.hepforge.org) format.
 An example plotting script is available at ```src/plot_sfn.py```

-## Contact us!

-This database is maintained by Alberto Accardi (accardi at jlab org) and Shujie Li (shujieli at lbl gov).
-Please help us improve it (e.g. requesting a bug fix or to add new data, or sending us a suggestion) by sumitting a github issue.

-New collaborators are also welcome!!